HL7/fhir-exchange-routing-ig/input/pages/security.md

 ### Other Security and Privacy Considerations

-Implementers of this guide SHOULD follow core FHIR security principles and protect patient privacy as described in the FHIR Security and Privacy Module.
+Implementers of this guide SHOULD follow core FHIR security principles and protect patient privacy as described in the [FHIR Security and Privacy Module](https://www.hl7.org/fhir/secpriv-module.html) which:

-- The [FHIR Security and Privacy Module](https://www.hl7.org/fhir/secpriv-module.html) provides guidance related to communication security, authentication, authorization/access control, audit, digital signatures, attachments, labels, narrative, and input validation.
+  -  provides guidance related to communication security, authentication, authorization/access control, audit, digital signatures, attachments, labels, narrative, and input validation.
+  -  describes how to protect a FHIR server through access control and authorization, how to document what permissions a user has granted, and how to keep records about what events have been performed.

 The FHIR security specification is available [here](https://www.hl7.org/fhir/security.html).
-- The [Security and Privacy Module](https://www.hl7.org/fhir/secpriv-module.html) describes how to protect a FHIR server through access control and authorization, how to document what permissions a user has granted, and how to keep records about what events have been performed.

 <br><br>